How to Find the Right Dental Assistant School near Pascoag Rhode Island

-The Role of Dental Assistants
+The Duties of Dental Assistants

-- Scheduling and confirming appointments
+- Scheduling and verifying appointments

-- Preparing patients for teeth cleanings and treatments
+- Readying patients for teeth treatments and cleanings

 - Using suction equipment to clear patients’ mouths

-- Handing instruments to dentists during procedures
+- Supplying instruments to dentists during procedures

 - Readying X-ray machines and processing X-rays